sparkfun/AmbiqSuiteSDK/README.md

 cd boards_sfe/common/examples/{example}/gcc
-YOUR_BOARD=redboard_artemis_atp   # choose which board you want to target make BOARD=$YOUR_BOARD            # build project make $YOUR_BOARD bootload         # equivalent to 'bootload_svl'
+YOUR_BOARD=redboard_artemis_atp   # choose which board you want to target make BOARD=$YOUR_BOARD            # build project make BOARD=$YOUR_BOARD bootload         # equivalent to 'bootload_svl'
-make $YOUR_BOARD bootload_svl     # bootloads using the SparkFun Variable Loader make $YOUR_BOARD bootload_asb     # bootloads using the Ambiq Secure Bootloader - overwrites SparkFun Variable Loader
+make BOARD=$YOUR_BOARD bootload_svl     # bootloads using the SparkFun Variable Loader make BOARD=$YOUR_BOARD bootload_asb     # bootloads using the Ambiq Secure Bootloader - overwrites SparkFun Variable Loader
 ```

 # Submodules